GautamGupta/bb-legacy-plugins/admin-instant-menus/trunk/readme.txt

 == Description ==

+* Makes the third row of options in the admin menu instantly available without extra clicks.

-* Conversion with many additional code and CSS tweaks from WordPress based on <a href="http://planetozh.com/blog/my-projects/wordpress-admin-menu-drop-down-css/">Ozh</a>'s original.
+* Conversion (with many additional code and CSS tweaks) from WordPress based on <a href="http://planetozh.com/blog/my-projects/wordpress-admin-menu-drop-down-css/">Ozh</a>'s original.

-* <a href="http://planetozh.com/download/plugins/wordpress-admin-dropdown-menu-demo.html">Demo of the WordPress version to get an idea...</a>
+* <a href="http://planetozh.com/download/plugins/wordpress-admin-dropdown-menu-demo.html">demo of WordPress version to get an idea</a>

 * This was a bit harder than just a simple port like I had hoped!
 Hope it's helpful to others.